domcloud/domcloud/docs/deployment/php.md

 ```

 If you use frameworks, they also likes to handle custom routes.
 The `try_files:` configuration
-here is to instruct Nginx to try to serve the root `/index.php` file in case no static files found
+here is to instruct NGINX to try to serve the root `/index.php` file in case no static files found
 in the given request URL.

 ### Multiple website in a domain